fangohr/oommf/README.md

 ...

+## Support

+We do not provide support on OOMMF.
+However, if you have any difficulties or problems in using any of the features we provide in this repository, you are welcome to raise an issue in our [joommf/help](https://github.com/joommf/help) repository.

 ## License

 The License for the OOMMF code can be found [here](oommf/LICENSE).
 If you use any of the DMI extensions (that are not part of this repository), please refer to the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause) and licenses in corresponding repositories ([C<sub>nv</sub>](https://github.com/joommf/oommf-extension-dmi-cnv), [T(O)](https://github.com/joommf/oommf-extension-dmi-t), or [D<sub>2d</sub>](https://github.com/joommf/oommf-extension-dmi-d2d)).